clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

 `src/hooks_workshop/macro_usage.clj` in an editor with clj-kondo integration, or when linting this file from the command line.

+## Exercise 1.0

+Open `src/hooks_workshop/macro_usage.clj` in your editor and notice that there are lint warnings in the `comment` section of part 1.

 ## `:unresolved-symbol`

 To get rid of those unresolved symbols, we can configure clj-kondo to suppress unresolved symbols.
 We can do so using the `:linters {:unresolved-symbol {:exclude ...}}` configuration.